cjhubbs/eleventy-bliss-blog/content/24/01/my-2023-reading-in-review.md

 - _The Collector_ by Daniel Silva

 Schell's epic story following a young man's life growing up in 20th century China is beautiful and tragic and very worth the read.

+## Summary

+One of my goals from previous years was to read fewer books written by white guys.
+By my count, 24 of this year's books meet that goal... which isn't as good as I'd hoped it would be.
+That science section didn't help in that regard.
+I made a stronger shift this year, though, away from theology and to science.
+That wasn't super-intentional, but just where my interest was at the time.

+On to 2024!
+I'm nearly halfway through my first book of the year.